This activity is a great way learn about the structure of DNA by making a Candy DNA model !

 Human body cells have 23 pairs of chromosomes.

 What is a genome?

-All the genetic information in an organisim is called its genome.
-You might have heard of the Human Genome Project which aimed to sequence the entire human genone using DNA of several people to find an average sequence.
+All the genetic information in an organism is called its genome.
+You might have heard of the Human Genome Project which aimed to sequence the entire human genome using DNA from several people to find an average sequence.
 The project was finished in 2001, but scientists are still working to identify single genes.